Dsidcool/Help-menu/README.md

 # Help-menu
-A cool help menu made by Vanshpro12
+Basic help menu made by Dsidcool

+Features
+- there is only 1 category now there will be more soon
+- Few command added